-My son was recently diagnosed with a rare genetic disease.
-He has some major hurdles to face with this disease.
+My son was diagnosed with a rare genetic disease.
+He has major hurdles to face with this disease.

 As mothers, our worst fears and concerns often center around our children.
 I watched my own mother lose her youngest son 11 years ago.
 My brother was killed and his homicide case is a cold case today.
 As a mother, I witnessed my mother going through the unimaginable.

 In each of our lives, we have a “worst” fear that we may or may not have to face.
 However, if we don’t acknowledge and face that fear, it will most likely drive our behavior, and we will suffer more than grieve.

 Some of us don’t ever want to face our fears so we bury them deep inside or push them away.

 But guess what?
 What you resist persists and it can get even bigger and scarier this way.
 Just like our thoughts, fears can subconsciously drive our behaviors, which create the life we have today.